Azure Video Indexer release notes

 Notification about a long video name

-When a video name is longer than 80 characters, Azure Video Indexer shows a descriptive error on upload.
+When a video name is longer than 80 characters, Azure AI Video Indexer shows a descriptive error on upload.

 Streaming endpoint is disabled notification

-When streaming endpoint is disabled, Azure Video Indexer will show a descriptive error on the player page.
+When streaming endpoint is disabled, Azure AI Video Indexer will show a descriptive error on the player page.

 Error handling improvement

-Status code 409 will now be returned from Re-Index Video and Update Video Index APIs in case a video is actively indexed, to prevent overriding the current re-index changes by accident.
+Status code 409 will now be returned from Re-Index Video and Update Video Index APIs in case a video is actively indexed, to prevent overriding the current reindex changes by accident.

 November 2019